Banking Savings & Money Market Accounts

 Great for: ATM users

 You likely know Wealthfront for its investment offerings, but its cash account offers great benefits, too.
 While cash accounts aren't quite the same as a high-yield savings account, they function similarly.
 However, a major difference is the ATM access provided, as many online HYSAs do not provide ATM access.
-But with the Wealthfront cash account, you get excellent ATM access plus up to two non-network ATM fees reimbursed monthly.
+We chose the Wealthfront Cash Account for its ATM perks — which include up to two non-network ATM fees reimbursed monthly — and because we consistently see it offering one of the best savings rates out there.
 In addition, the Wealthfront Cash Account offers online bill pay and you can get same-day withdrawals if you initiate a withdrawal by 9 p.m.
 ET, including weekends and holidays.

-All it takes is $1 to start saving, and there are zero account fees.
-Plus, if you have a large amount of cash to deposit, you can get FDIC coverage for up to $8 million through its partner banks.
-You also don’t have to worry about a minimum balance to earn the advertised APY.
+But we have to be honest: There technically is a minimum deposit for this account, and that’s $1.
+Plus, if you have a large — and we mean large — amount of cash to deposit, you can get FDIC coverage for up to $8 million through its partner banks.
+You also don’t have to worry about a minimum balance to earn the advertised APY after opening your account, just when setting it up.

 However, if you’re the type of person who likes to make cash deposits, there’s no way to accomplish this with Wealthfront.
 The only option is to deposit funds in another bank account and transfer them electronically.